Blobfolio/blob-mimes/wp/readme.txt

 = 0.8.0 =
 This release improves the efficiency of the plugin contributor monitoring functionality.
 The MIME database has also been updated.

-= 0.7.7 =
-The MIME database has been updated.

-= 0.7.6 =
-The MIME database has been updated.